mesaqlain/e7-gear-simulator/README.md

 Currently any Gear type / level, or tier can belong to any set, so there are no restrictions regarding sets when it comes to creating an item (unless a set is specified).
 An additional functionality could be added by specifying which **Hunt** stage each set can be acquired from.

 For details on the sets, refer to the *pre_data_SETS.py* script.
 Gear Sets data is stored in the **SETS.json** file.

-Note: Revenge, Penetration, Injury, Protection, and Torrent still need to be added.

 ### 4.3 Level / Tier